Ewpratten/workflows/README.md

-# workflows
+# CI Workflows

-A collection of CI scripts I commonly use
+This repository contains various CI scripts I commonly use for various languages